openstack/tacker/doc/source/user/etsi_cnf_scaling.rst

 This procedure uses an example using the sample VNF package.

-How to create VNF package for scaling
+How to Create VNF Package for Scaling
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Using `tacker/tests/etc/samples/etsi/nfv/test_cnf_scale`_,
 describe how to create VNF package for scaling.